A Human-Centric Framework for Data Attribution in Large Language Models: Limitations and Future Work

 \section{Limitations and Future Work}

-This work is an interdisciplinary endeavor, with origins and primary audience in data attribution NLP research.
+This work is an interdisciplinary endeavor, with origins and primary audience in NLP research on data attribution.
 We aim to position the task of data attribution in the current socioeconomic reality, and explicate what role it could play in shaping a more socially sustainable future.
 We expect that economists, governance experts, political scientists or legal scholars would describe the processes in \cref{sec:ecosystem} differently, using the rich theoretical apparatus of their disciplines.
 We hope that they would not judge this work too harshly (as long as the analysis is generally correct and actionable), and that they would engage with the community developing attribution methods to explain any missing pieces of this puzzle.

-As described in \cref{sec:stakeholders}, the LLM ecosystem contains a multitide of stakeholders that perform similar roles with widely varying motivations and hence would respond to different incentives.
+As described in \cref{sec:stakeholders}, the LLM ecosystem contains a multitude of stakeholders that perform similar roles with widely varying motivations and hence would respond to different incentives.
 Our overview of these incentives focuses on three main types of motivation (social, financial and intrinsic factors).
 A more fine-grained classification of possible objectives could be developed to assist stakeholder negotiations.
-It is possible that the process of such negotiations would identify necessary revisions to the framework (thought the overall multi-stakeholder perspective is essential).
-A more detailed blueprint for stakeholder negotiations could be developed by experts in mediation, and more implementation options for possible use cases could be proposed (e.g. based on the analysis of arguments of both parties in ongoing litigation).
-While there is much discussion of economic and epistemic aspects of attribution, its potential to support the creators' moral rights (including the right to object to misrepresentation) should also be considered.
+It is possible that the process of such negotiations would identify necessary revisions to the framework (though the overall multi-stakeholder perspective is essential).
+In particular, more focus could be given to supporting the creators' moral rights (including the right to object to misrepresentation).

+A more detailed blueprint for stakeholder negotiations and preference elicitation could be developed by experts in mediation and participatory design, and more implementation options for possible use cases could be proposed (e.g. based on the analysis of arguments of both parties in ongoing litigation).